theteknocat/drupal-updater/README.md

 * `<uri>` - Optional.
 Specify a single site to update.
 Must match a URI in the drupalup.sites.yml file.
 * `--list` - Optional.
 Only applies if `<uri>` is not supplied.
 Lists all available sites allowing the user to select one.
 * `--notify` - Optional.
 Send an email notification on completion.
+Only needed if the always_notify config setting is false or omitted.
 * `--dry-run` - perform a dry-run, meaning run all the updates, send a notification (if enabled), but perform any git commits or pushes in dry-run mode and log the results.

 ### Rollback Update